 6,000 years have been reckoned for mankind

-The sages describe the whole human history as a seven-millennium week, consisting of 6,000 years of human labor in developing the Creator’s world and a seventh millennium that is “wholly Shabbat and rest, for life everlasting” that is the Era of the Messiah.
+The sages describe the whole human history as a seven-millennium week, consisting of 6,000 years of human labor in developing the Creator’s world.
+The seventh millennium is therefore wholly Shabbat of rest, that is the Era of the Messiah.
 Hence, we may find the Creation pattern: 6 days x 1,000 years = 6,000 years = 120 Jubilees.
 Also, Gen 6:3 says,

 My Spirit shall not strive with Adam (mankind) forever in his going astray.
 He is flesh, and his days shall be one hundred and twenty years of time.

-The phrase one hundred and twenty years of time could denote a type of the Jubilee cycle since the Hebrew word for “year” also means a division of time, or the interpretive understanding of this verse could be 120 Jubilees.
+The phrase “one hundred and twenty years of time” could denote a type of the Jubilee cycle since the Hebrew word for “year” also means a division of time.
+Or the interpretation of the verse is 120 Jubilees.

 For a thousand years in Your eyes are like yesterday that has past, or like a watch in the night.

 The Creator’s clock is based on the six days of creation, with each day corresponding to 1,000 years on His calendar.
 A cycle based on seven is used frequently in the Bible,